Lillard’s 11 3’s lift rising Portland past Denver, 125-115

 HAPPY ANNIVERSARY

-Friday is the eighth anniversary of Portland hiring Terry Stotts to coach the team.
+Friday is the eighth anniversary of Portland hiring Stotts to coach the team.
 Only San Antonio’s Gregg Popovich, Miami’s Erik Spoelstra and Dallas’ Rick Carlisle have held their current NBA job longer than Stotts’ stint with the Blazers.

 HOT START